* Sign of tangible benefits for consumers, employers -study

 By David Morgan

-The rebates are due by Aug.
-1 and most of the money is expected to go to employers rather than consumers.
+The rebates, which are due by Aug.
+1, stem from premiums paid in 2011 on plans representing nearly 16 million beneficiaries.
+But Kaiser, a nonprofit healthcare research group, said most of the money is expected to go to employers rather than consumers.

 "While the health reform law as a whole continues to divide the American public, there are tangible changes taking place that benefit consumers," said Kaiser President Drew Altman.